marshally/resume/resume.md

 ### Operations / Platform Engineering at Code Climate
 > July 2014 - Present (1 year 2 months)

-Code Climate maintains an automated code review system that analyzes more than -700 billion lines of source code per day- repetitive.
-I build new features, keep the servers running, and participate in Code Reviews using GitHub Pull Requests and Slack.
+Code Climate maintains an automated code review system that analyzes more than -700 billion lines of source code per day- {repetitive}.
+I build new features, keep the servers running efficiently, and participate in Code Reviews using GitHub Pull Requests and Slack.

 #### Duties